g-hodge/g-hodge/README.md

 I'm also a **Research Assistant** at the Kellogg Institute for Int'l Studies 🌎

-When I'm not working, I enjoy playing *The New York Times* minigames 🧩
+When I'm not working, I enjoy playing *The New York Times* and *Bloomberg* games 🧩

 ## What projects am I working on?